Tomenz/SrvLib/README.md

 # SrvLib
-A plugin library to make your console application a windows system service, or a linux deamon service
+A plugin library to make your console application a windows system service, or a linux daemon service

 On Windows the are commandline option to install,remove,start and stop the service.